Benjamin Thomas Ormerod

 Royal Army Medical Corps

-Benjamin was the son of Thomas and Kate Ormerod of Great Harwood, Lancashire; and the husband of M.M.
-Ormerod, of 59 Rainhill Road, Barnoldswick.
+Benjamin was the son of Thomas and Kate Ormerod of Great Harwood, Lancashire; and the husband of Mary Maria Ormerod (née Waterworth), of 59 Rainhill Road, Barnoldswick.

 At the time of the 1901 Census he was living at 41 Holgate St, Great Harwood, with his parents and siblings.
 Details of the census entry are as follows.